 The Royal Frenchel’s rarity is one of its best features.
 This dog stands out from the pack in appearance, personality, and health, making it an excellent companion dog for any pet owner who is willing to train and work with their Royal Frenchel from pup to adult dog.

 Royal Frenchel health is one of the top considerations for people looking to add a mini Frenchie to their family.
 Why?
-The Miniature French Bulldog – as adorable and loving as they are – are often riddled with health problems.
+Miniature French Bulldog health problems are very common.
+As adorable and loving as they are – purebred French Bulldogs are often riddled with health problems.
 This can cause a lot of financial issues for pet parents over the lifetime of their pup.

 French bulldog breeds, including the standard French bulldog, mini Frenchie, and even French bulldog mix breeds, can suffer from: